Lancashire Aircraft Corporation: Lancashire Aircraft Company

 In October 1958 Samlesbury Engineering formed a subsidiary named in memory of its parent's recently closed sibling, Lancashire Aircraft Company Ltd. The directors were Eric Rylands (chairman), Sir Wavell Wakefield and David Gaunt.

-Lancashire Aircraft Company had been created to continue the development and production of the Edgar Percival EP.9 utility aircraft, which had been bought from Edgar Percival himself.
+Lancashire Aircraft Company had been created to continue the development and production of the Edgar Percival E.P.9 utility aircraft, which had been bought from Edgar Percival himself.
 In addition to the rights to the design, the sale included two complete aircraft, seven unfinished airframes and the production jigs from Percival's factory at Stapleford Aerodrome in Essex.

 At first the operation was set up at Squires Gate, but in 1960 it was moved to Samlesbury Aerodrome.

-The sole Lancashire Prospector Mk.II G-ARDG at the 1960 Farnborough Airshow, fitted with spray bars.
+The sole Lancashire Prospector Mk.
+2, G-ARDG, at the 1960 Farnborough Airshow, fitted with spray bars.

-The company developed the design, replacing the EP.9's 270 hp Lycoming engine with a 295 hp version and three-bladed propeller, and named it the Lancashire Aircraft Prospector.
+The company developed the design, replacing the E.P.9's 270 hp Lycoming GO-480 engine with a 295 hp version driving a three-bladed propeller, and named it the Lancashire Aircraft Prospector.
 (Note: Edgar Percival called the aircraft E.P.9 and EP.9, Lancashire Aircraft Company only used the name Prospector, but the UK CAA registration details give it as "Prospector E.P.9".)
-Only five airframes were completed, plus a single example of a Mk.2 version with a 410 hp Armstrong Siddeley Cheetah X radial engine, which first flew in August 1960.
-Some say that the Mk.2 was only produced to allow the aircraft to attend that year's SBAC Farnborough Airshow, because the Mk.I would have been disqualified for having a foreign (American) engine.
+Only five airframes were completed, plus a single example of a Mk.
+2 version with a 375 hp Armstrong Siddeley Cheetah radial engine, which first flew in August 1960.
+(Some say that the Mk.
+2 was only produced to allow the aircraft to attend that year's SBAC Farnborough Airshow, because it otherwise would have been disqualified for having a foreign (American) engine.)

 A Prospector was displayed alongside a Skyways Coach-Air Avro 748 at the 1963 Biggin Hill Air Fair.

 No further orders were forthcoming, and production stopped in 1961.
-In 1963 Lancashire Aircraft Company moved to Ryland's airport at Lympne, (Note: The UK CAA register entry for G-AOZO demonstrates the Prospector's history, starting at Stapleford and moving via Squires Gate and Samlesbury to Lympne.) where it ran a small maintenance and repair operation specialising in the Prospectors but it had closed down completely by 1964.
+In 1963 Lancashire Aircraft Company moved to Ryland's airport at Lympne, (Note: The UK CAA register entry for G-AOZO demonstrates the Prospector's history, starting at Stapleford and moving via Squires Gate and Samlesbury to Lympne.) where it ran a small maintenance and repair operation specialising in the Prospectors, but it had closed down completely by 1964.

 Prospector production list

 Percival's construction numbers started at 20.
-C/n 41 onwards were completed by Lancashire Aircraft Company.
+Aircraft with c/n 41 onwards were completed by Lancashire Aircraft Company.